Post contents

 Oh, dear...
 It seems like the styling for the header has impacted the search box and vice versa.

-is the same CSS identifier between the search box container and the header container; despite being in two different CSS files.
+This merging of styling is occurring because container is the same CSS identifier between the search box container and the header container; despite being in two different CSS files.

 This problem is known as "scoping," and is a problem that gets worse the larger your codebase gets; it's hard to keep track of every preexisting class name that's been used.